audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 Here, `mypackage` is the name of the package that you'll create.

-Activate your environment
+Activate your environment:

 .. code-block:: bash

     source bin/activate

-On Windows
+On Windows, activate it like this.
+You may find that using a Command Prompt window works better than gitbash.

 .. code-block:: bash